Racotumomab: Mechanism of action

+Adverse effects

 Racotumomab is well tolerated by patients.
 The overall toxicity of the vaccine has been classified as grade 1 and 2, according to the NCI Common Toxicity Criteria (version 3.0).
-Treatment is mostly associated with mild to moderate injection-site reactions (local erythema, induration and pain), which disappear within 24–48 hours.
+Treatment is mostly associated with mild to moderate injection site reactions (local erythema, induration and pain), which disappear within 24–48 hours.
 Systemic reactions, such as flu-like symptoms and chills are less frequent, reversible, and self-limited.